How do I enroll my child in the Des Moines Public School District?

 How do I apply for a job at Des Moines Public Schools?

-DMPS is one of central Iowa’s largest employers, offering competitive wages and great benefits.
+DMPS is one of central Iowa’s largest employers, offering competitive wages and great benefits, and was recently named one of America’s top mid-size employers by Forbes.
 The school district employs nearly 5,000 people, from educators to a wide variety of administrative and support positions.
 Career openings are posted on the district website at Jobs@DMPS.